SusiShushii/_MediScan/README.md

 To run on GPU with Yolo it needs to install additional packages in requirements.txt in the above comment (For 5070ti)

-Example ``bash # pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128 ``
+Example: ``bash # pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128 ``

 python -m venv mediscan_env